-At length she gave birth to the boys.
+The time came for her to give birth to the boys.
 The first to appear was covered all over his body with a thick coat of red hair.
-They named him Esau, the Hebrew word for "hairy", apparently because he looked to them a lot like the reddish-brown goats they raised which were also called "esaus".
+They named him Esau, the Hebrew word for "hairy", apparently because he looked to them a lot like the reddish brown goats they raised which were also called "esaus".
 (Side note here to future parents: it's probably best not to name your kids after livestock.)
 It's worth noting that these goats that Esau was named after were used by the family when worshipping.
 They were what they offered to the Lord as sacrifices for their sins.
 And that suggests Esau himself was going to be a sacrifice of some kind - which in turn suggests that he is a Christ figure in the story.
 Keep that in your mind as we proceed.
 The next baby appeared soon afterward, literally at the heels of Esau.
 In fact, the baby was actually seen clutching at his elder brother's foot which is why they named him Jacob.
-It means "heel grabber".
+It means "heel"

+grabber".
 And in Hebrew idiom, to grab someone's heel means to trip them up or to take advantage of them in a deceitful way.
 It's sort of like we say, "you're pulling my leg" to mean "you're joking around with me".
 In Hebrew a "Jacob" or "heel grabber" is someone who lies, cheats, and steals to get ahead at the expense of someone else.
-(I'm not sure which name is worse: hairy goat or sneaky conniver.)
+(And yes, at this point Isaac and Rebekkah should have had their license to name children revoked.)

-Anyway, as the two boys grew up their parents made their preferences clearly known.
+As the two boys grew their parents made their preferences known.
 Isaac was drawn to the rough and tumble Esau, who became a rugged outdoorsman and a skillful hunter.
 Or say it another way: the father loved his firstborn son - which reinforces the idea that Esau is a Christ figure because Jesus is the beloved firstborn of the Father.
-Rebekah, we are told, loved Jacob; who seems to have been more of a homebody ... maybe even something of a momma's boy.
+Rebekkah, we are told, loved Jacob; who seems to have been more of a homebody; maybe even something of a momma's boy.